Property Tax Protection Program

 GCAD Value Reduction from the Informal Process

-Even with their relatively light number of settlements, informal protests still brought in great savings, with 2023 being the third-best on record. $1.73 billion in taxable value was successfully cut via informal means. $1.03 billion came from residential properties, while businesses were able to nab $705.100 million.
+Even with their relatively light number of settlements, informal protests still brought in great savings, with 2024 being the best on record. $4.42 billion in taxable value was successfully cut via informal means. $1.96 billion came from residential properties, while businesses were able to nab $2.46 billion.
 These are respectable numbers for most Texas districts, even without later appeal stages thrown into the mix.
 This means that taxpayers going against GCAD have a litany of viable options at their disposal, which allows for a versatile and inclusive process.